camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/11-camunda-modeler/20-setup-the IDE.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
-      The Properties Panel allows you to maintain BPMN and camunda BPM / Activiti specific attributes in your diagrams.
+      The Properties Panel allows you to maintain BPMN and camunda BPM vendor extensions in your diagrams.
 To open this view click <code>Window / Show View / Other... / General / Properties</code>.
     </p>
   </div>
 </div>